History of Kaitlan Collins in Timeline

 On January 11, 2021, Kaitlan Collins was promoted to chief White House correspondent for CNN for the incoming Biden administration.

-On October 12, 2022, CNN announced that the morning show would be named "CNN This Morning".
+On October 12, 2022, CNN announced that the morning show would be named CNN This Morning.

-October 2022: Moved to New York City
+October 2022: Move to New York City

 In October 2022, Kaitlan Collins moved to New York City to host CNN This Morning.

-May 10, 2023: Moderated Town Hall with Donald Trump
+May 10, 2023: Moderation of town hall with Donald Trump

 May 17, 2023: Named CNN's 9 p.m.
-ET Host
+ET host

 On May 17, 2023, Kaitlan Collins was named CNN's new 9 p.m.
 ET host.

-May 25, 2023: Left CNN This Morning
+May 25, 2023: Departure from CNN This Morning

-On May 25, 2023, Kaitlan Collins left CNN This Morning, with her place being taken by a rotation of CNN anchors.
+On May 25, 2023, Kaitlan Collins left CNN This Morning, with her place taken by a rotation of CNN anchors.

-July 5, 2023: Announcement of "The Source with Kaitlan Collins"
+July 5, 2023: Announcement of The Source with Kaitlan Collins

-On July 5, 2023, it was announced that Kaitlan Collins' new 9 p.m. program would be titled "The Source with Kaitlan Collins".
-The show premiered on July 10th.
+On July 5, 2023, it was announced that Kaitlan Collins' new 9 p.m. program would be titled 'The Source with Kaitlan Collins'.

-July 2023: Hosting The Source
+July 10, 2023: Hosting The Source at 9 p.m.

-In July 2023, Kaitlan Collins began hosting "The Source" at 9 p.m. on CNN, starting on July 10, 2023.
+On July 10, 2023, Kaitlan Collins began hosting 'The Source' at 9 p.m. on CNN.

-November 26, 2024: Return as CNN's Chief White House Correspondent
+November 26, 2024: Return as CNN's chief White House correspondent

 On November 26, 2024, CNN announced that Kaitlan Collins would return as the network's chief White House correspondent for the second Trump presidency, while keeping her primetime post.

-2024: Named One of America's 10 Best TV News Journalists
+2024: Named one of America's 10 best TV news journalists

 In late 2024, Kaitlan Collins was named one of America's 10 best TV news journalists by GALECA: The Society of LGBTQ Entertainment Critics.